Hes-Siemelink/hes-release-demo-integration/doc/tutorial.md

 #### _Explains how to package a plugin and publish the image_
 * Configure the plugin and registry details in the **project.properties**
-* Open a command prompt and navigate to the root directory of your project.
+* Open a command prompt and navigate to the root directory of project.
 * Unix/macOS
   * Builds the jar, image and pushes the image to the configured registry
   ``` sh build.sh ```